-In the American public school system (and many others around the world), students of all ability levels are given a free and appropriate education in the least restrictive environment.
-On the contrary, international schools are similarly to private schools in that they can accept and reject whomever they choose.
+In the American public school system (and many others around the world), students of all ability levels are given free and appropriate education in the least restrictive environment.
+On the contrary, international schools are similar to private schools in that they can accept and reject whomever they choose.
 In addition, they are not required to provide special education services and can transition students out of their school if they decide they are no longer a good fit.

 Transition supports at international schools are starting to be researched and implemented thanks to organizations like SPAN.
 However, these transition supports are focused on students that fall within the general education bubble.
 In order to make this research completely comprehensive, children with special needs, gifted children, and their families must be kept in mind as well.

 As the number of globally mobile families increases, so will the number of students with needs that fall outside general education.
-Thankfully, international schools have begun to embrace students unique differences and relative needs.
+Thankfully, international schools have begun to embrace students' unique differences and relative needs.
 Schools have begun to develop not only learning support departments but also recognize the importance of creating an educational opportunity for students with intensive needs.

-In order to promote the growth of special education in the international school community we need to ensure that schools are not operating on an island.
+In order to promote the growth of special education in the international school community, we need to ensure that schools are not operating on an island.
 Creating system-wide standards for special education and communication between teachers will help establish a solid foundation for the successful inclusion of students with unique educational needs.

 In order to meet this goal, I would first suggest that all international schools, worldwide, agree upon a single Individual Education Plan (IEP, or some school refer to it as an Individual Learning Plan) format.
-An IEP communicates agreed upon goals and objectives for a school year, progress and other related services.
+An IEP communicates agreed upon goals and objectives for a school year, progress, and other related services.
 This would provide a universal format and ultimately decreasing mistakes and wasted time when trying to create programs for students in transition from one school to another.

 Second, creating a common language among learning support professionals in the international schools will not only help those working in the schools but parents as well.
 Often, parents are confused by the different terminology used from school to school and are not sure if potential schools provide appropriate services to meet their child’s needs.
 Creating an international learning support language will ease these confusions.